fxhash/fxhash-website/src/doc/collect/rpc.md

 ---
-title: 'fxhash RPC endpoint'
+title: "fxhash RPC endpoint"
-date: '2021-10-20'
+date: "2021-10-20"
-description: 'Add the fxhash RPC endpoint to Temple'
+description: "Add the fxhash RPC endpoint to Temple"
 ---

-*This is not required, but can help you send request with more success to the tezos blockchain*
+::infobox[The fxhash RPC is not mandatory to interact with fxhash, but can help you sending request with more success to the tezos blockchain]

 To interact with the Tezos blockchain using Temple, a RPC endpoint needs to receive the requests.
 Sometimes, when there is a lot of traffic on tezos, the public RPC used by Temple can be very slow.
 That's why we decided to deploy our own RPC endpoint.
 It's actually used by the front-end to interact with the blockchain as well, so that we can be safe from public nodes being down.
 This is how you can configure Temple to use our RPC endpoint: